Basic Command-line Usage

 ).

-within the TRex GUI.
-Simply click into an empty spot of the arena, hold CTRL/⌘ and click somewhere else: a button will pop up to define the selected length as a specific real-world length.
+within the 🦖 GUI, either in the initial settings dialog (under “tracking” > “calibrate”) or in the tracking view.
+There, simply CTRL/⌘ + click into an empty spot of the arena.
+Hold CTRL/⌘ and click somewhere else: a button will pop up to define the selected length as a specific real-world length.
 See here: changing the cm to px conversion factor.

 Using settings files